 - A Project Proposal – Each applicant must submit a proposal, no more than 4, double-spaced pages, for a community or public service project that would be carried out between the end of this academic year and the spring of the senior year.
 Sample proposals are available online at the Strauss Website.
 It is strongly recommended that applicants consult with a faculty member in the preparation of their proposal.

 - At least two, but no more than three letters of recommendation from individuals who are well acquainted with your work (academic or service).
 These can be from representatives of current academic institutions, employers, community representatives, or community or public services organizations.
 The recommenders should print letters on letterhead if available, sign their letters, and scan & E-mail their letters to our office at email@example.com.

-- A signed & scanned PDF copy of the Acceptance Agreement acknowledging the responsibilities of a Strauss Scholar (available at www.straussfoundation.org/applicants/how-to-apply/index.php).
+- A signed & scanned PDF copy of the Acceptance Agreement acknowledging the responsibilities of a Strauss Scholar (also available on the Strauss Website).

 If hard copy transcripts are being sent, they should be mailed to the following address: